 I highly recommend all the applications and platforms on this page.
 I use many of them now, and the rest I’ve used at some point.
-So I’m personally familiar with all of them.
-All of them can help your blogging and content marketing.
+So I can vouch for them personally.

 Recommending software is part of my business.
-The images and many of the links on this page are affiliate links, so I earn a small commission (at no extra charge to you) when you buy through them.
+Many of the images and links on this page (and website) are affiliate links, which means I earn a small commission (at no extra cost to you) when you click them to buy the linked software.
 Affiliate links in body text are italicized on this page and identified elsewhere that they appear on the site.
 You can always identify my affiliate links by hovering your cursor over them; they begin with lakeshorelocalseo.biz/recommends/.